blat-blatnik/Pocket-Universe/README.md

 for tile in tiles:
   clear(tile)

-for particle p in particles:
+for p in particles:
   tile = tiles[floor(p.position / tiles.count)]
   add(p, tile.particles)

-for particle p in particles:
+for p in particles:
   tile = gettile(p)
-  for tile n in neighbors(tile)
+  for n in neighbors(tile)
-    for particle q in n.particles
+    for q in n.particles
       p.velocity += interact(p, q)

-for particle p in particles:
+for p in particles:
   p.position += p.velocity
 ```